Glossary term

 The Bottom Line

 Annual percentage rate is the annualized cost of borrowing expressed as a rate.
-It matters because it helps consumers compare loans and credit products more realistically than a simple interest-rate quote alone.
-The clearest way to think about APR is as a standardized borrowing-cost disclosure meant to make loan shopping easier and more honest.
+It helps consumers compare loans and credit products more realistically than a simple interest-rate quote alone, especially when fees and finance charges differ across offers.